hupili/python-for-data-and-media-communication-gitbook/notes-week-01.md

   `mv ex1.py exercise.py` to rename "ex1.py" as "exercise.py".
   `mv 123 456`to rename "123" as "456".

-## 3. Edit and execute python file:
+## 3. Edit and execute python file
 You can open .py by double clicking the file.
 *(If it doesn't work, you can download some third party editors,such as **sublime**, **visual studio code**.
 You can edit .py file by these editors.)*
 * type something and save the file